sftpgo/docs/docs/installation.md

 ### What is preconfigured on marketplace offerings

-Marketplace instances are ready to use out of the box.
+Marketplace instances are ready to use.
 They ship with:

 - **License key already activated.** The license is tied to your marketplace subscription — no separate activation step is required.
 - **Audit logs plugin enabled by default**, on both the Starter and the Premium tiers.
-The audit plugin records every administrative and user action; events are browsable from the WebAdmin under **Maintenance → Audit Logs** and queryable via the REST API.
+The audit plugin records every administrative and user action; events are browsable from the WebAdmin under **Maintenance => Audit Logs** and queryable via the REST API.
 - **In-memory transfer pipes enabled** (`SFTPGO_HOOK__MEMORY_PIPES__ENABLED=1`).
 This lets cloud-backend users (S3, GCS, Azure Blob) upload without needing a writable local scratch area, which matters on minimal VM images and container runtimes.
 - **Data provider preconfigured** for standalone use.
 The storage layer and the plugin event databases are supported and initialized on first boot — you do not need to stand up a separate database service.
 If you require high availability, point the data provider at a managed or clustered database of your choice.